Carole Bouquet: Career

-Bouquet was born in Neuilly-sur-Seine.
-She made her film acting debut in Luis Buñuel's surrealist classic That Obscure Object of Desire (1977).
+Bouquet made her film acting debut in Luis Buñuel's surrealist classic That Obscure Object of Desire (1977).
 Bouquet portrayed the Bond girl Melina Havelock, opposite Roger Moore in the 1981 James Bond film For Your Eyes Only.
 She received a César Award nomination for Best Supporting Actress in Rive droite, rive gauche (1984), and won the César Award for Best Actress for her performance in Too Beautiful For You (1989).

 In the 1980s, she was a model for French luxury fashion label Chanel, being the face of Chanel No. 5.
 She was the face of Chanel No. 5 fragrance from 1986 to 1997.